Tsunami014/Blaze-Sudio/readme.md

 ## ALSO for my own personal reminder: These games should all have endings.
 I started making this on the hope that it can make me stuck in a game forever and never end.
 As I'm coming through with this's development, I now realise that all good things must come to an end.
 It'll just be SO SAD oh my GOSH but I want my users to feel happy; They got to play the game of their dreams, and it would've ended happily, but still ended.
 There's no going back.
 It's all known territory.
 So the only thing left to do is to move on and embrace the change.
 (I want all the games to have a bittersweet ending)

 # Next versions coming soon:
- - v2.0.0 - 💥`Flare` - got a world and storyline and actually is playable!!!!
  - v3.0.0 - 🌋`Fire` - cos by then it'll be on fire :grin: - all functionality complete!
  - v4.0.0 - 🔥`Blaze` - AI generate you the game!
 (And help you create the game by generating bits of it)
  - v5.0.0 - ?`Bonfire` - Unity integration!